All About Emergency Management Directors

 - Civil Defense Director

-In the United States, there were 10,100 jobs for Emergency Management Director in 2016.
+In 2016, there was an estimated number of 10,100 jobs in the United States for Emergency Management Director.
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Emergency Management Director by 2026.
-There will be an estimated 900 positions for Emergency Management Director per year.
+Due to new job openings and attrition, there will be an average of 900 job openings in this field each year.

 The states with the most job growth for Emergency Management Director are Arizona, Utah, and Florida.
 Watch out if you plan on working in New Jersey, Wyoming, or Wisconsin.
 These states have the worst job growth for this type of profession.